AdamPloof/UrgentMatter/README.md

 > UrgentMatter, where work gets ~~done~~ *set to pending*.

-UrgentMatter is Jira clone of the highest caliber.
+UrgentMatter is a Jira clone of the highest caliber.
 Actually, it was a going away gag for a good friend who is intimately familar with the trials and tribulations of life in an IT department.
 This little ditty is packed full of inside jokes and digs at Microsoft.

 ![Screenshot of urgent things in UrgentMatter](./images/UrgenMatter%20Screenshot.png)